-9. Regulatory best practice
+10. Regulatory best practice

-The Group has adopted risk management policies and guidelines that comply with all regulations and best practice standards of the Bank of Thailand (BoT), the Securities and Exchange Commission (SEC) and other regulatory bodies.
+TISCO Group has adopted risk management policies and guidelines that comply with all regulations and best practice standards of the Bank of Thailand (BOT), the Securities and Exchange Commission (SEC) and other regulatory authorities.

-10. New Business or Product
+11. New Business or Product